-★3 FDSF 495

-- ★3 chosen from Chart 2 Career and Technology Studies 2.
-Minor Requirements - 3. ★30 Advanced Standing for a minimum two-year certificate or diploma, or applicable provincial or federal journey certification, or degree required.
-Contact the Department of Secondary Education for more information. - Students must take EDSE 317 during the IPT, which is normally offered in the Fall Term only.
-Students must take EDSE 417 and 451 during the APT, which is normally offered in the Winter Term only
+- ★3 EDSE 495 - ★3 chosen from Chart 2 Career and Technology Studies Minor Requirements ★30 Advanced Standing for a minimum two-year - certificate or diploma, applicable provincial or federal journey certification, or degree required.
+Contact the Department of Secondary Education for more information.
+Students must take EDSE 317 during the IPT\, which is